ismo-karkkainen/edicta/README.md

 information can be stored inside a human-readable file, and obtained automatically without any need for a human to copy-paste the information.

-This has been tested only with markdown files.
-The YAML-blocks inside the file will probably hinder the use of the file when the intention is to transform it into another format.
-To drop the YAML-blocks, to the degree they can be recognized by edicta, use --text option.

----
-example: mapping that has surroundings interpreted as markdown ...

 All YAML blocks are expected to be mappings.
 Anything else recognized as YAML is treated as text.
 A YAML block must start with --- and end with ... in order to be recognized.

 ```
 ---
+key0: value0
+key1: value1
+---
+following: block
+---
 - YAML inside code block is not interpreted by e.g. Jekyll so looks better.
-- These items will not be considered.
+- These items will be ignored.
 - Even: if there is a mapping inside the list.
 ...
 ```